Dr Frances Cunningham

 Principal Supervisor for PhD

-Dr Cunningham is a senior research fellow in the Centre for Primary Health Care Systems, Division of Epidemiology and Health Systems.
+Dr Cunningham is an honorary research fellow in our Wellbeing and Preventable Chronic Disease division.
 Formerly a senior health executive, consultant, policy analyst and health services researcher, Frances’ experience includes the public and private health sectors in Australia, the United States and the Pacific.

 She is a fellow of the Australasian College of Health Service Management and a fellow of the Australian Institute of Company Directors.
-Frances has been a board director for St Vincent’s Private Clinic, The STaR Association, and the ACHSM-NSW.
+Frances has been a board director for St Vincent’s Private Clinic, The STaR Association, ACHSM-NSW and ACHSM-QLD.